 Process equipments involved in the acetaldehyde production by ethylene oxidation two-stage process are:

 - Flash regenerator.

-Process description: Two reactors perform two-stage operation since one of the reactor handle reaction (packed bed reactor) and other oxidation (oxidizer).
-Ethylene is fed to reaction system at the bottom of the packed bed reactor and contacts with palladium chloride and water.
-Metallic palladium, hydrochloric acid and acetaldehyde are generated.
-Acetaldehyde is recovered from top of flash regenerator and the bottom cuprous salt stream is sent to oxidizer.
-Air is passed in to the oxidizer to convert cuprous chloride to cupric chloride.
-Metallic palladium reacts with formed cupric chloride to regenerate palladium chloride which is required in first stage.
+Two reactors perform two-stage operation since one of the reactor handle reaction (packed bed reactor) and other oxidation (oxidizer).
+Ethylene is fed to the reaction system at the bottom of the packed bed reactor and contacts with palladium chloride and water.
+Metallic palladium, hydrochloric acid, and acetaldehyde are generated.
+Acetaldehyde is recovered from the top of the flash regenerator and the bottom cuprous salt stream is sent to the oxidizer.
+Air is passed into the oxidizer to convert cuprous chloride to cupric chloride.
+Metallic palladium reacts with formed cupric chloride to regenerate palladium chloride which is required in the first stage.
 A continuous alteration of oxidation and reduction are done between the reactor and oxidizer.
 Nitrogen from oxidizer is vented out periodically.
-Acetaldehyde from flash regenerator is fed to degasifier and then to stripper to attain 99% purity.
+Acetaldehyde from the flash regenerator is fed to degasifier and then to stripper to attain 99% purity.